 Now available in hardcover, paperback, and e-book!

 Helene Gundersen is a psychologist with a new practice.
 The daughter of a doctor, she is not surprised that many of her clients are doctors, yet is surprised they share similar symptoms.
 Her comments and suggestions nudge them toward research.
-Meanwhile, she attempts to remain detached as she helps a chronically ill client.
-But Helene is hopeful when learning about POTS, a condition caused by a malfunctioning autonomic nervous system and one of many conditions listed under the broad term of Dysautonomia.
+Meanwhile, she attempts to remain detached as she helps a chronically ill client; however, Helene is hopeful when learning about POTS, a condition caused by a malfunctioning autonomic nervous system, and one of several conditions listed under the broad term of dysautonomia.

 Purchase “You’re Still Sick?” here